neoforged/.github/primers/26.2/index.md

         - `BACKEND_FAILURE_REASON` - The reason the backend failed during construction.
         - `BACKEND_FAILURE_MISSING_CAPABILITIES` - The backend failed during construction due to missing capabilities.
 - `net.minecraft.data.AtlasIds#BEDS` is removed
+- `net.minecraft.network.chat`
+    - `MutableComponent#withColor` - Sets the color style of the component.
+    - `TextColor` now has constants representing the color `ChatFormatting`
+        - `named` - Creates a new text color with the given name and RGB value.

 ## Object Collections